How To Get To Hampstead Heath And The Pleasures It Affords

 There are several tube stations on the Northern Line that service this area – Hampstead, Golders Green, Belsize Park, and also Tufnell Park.
 Remember to take the Edgware bound branch line, rather than High Barnet, as the line splits at Camden Town.

-Hampstead tube station is in the south west corner of the heath.
-It’s well placed for Burgh House, Vale of Heath, East Heath and Hampstead Ponds in particular, via Well Walk.
+Hampstead tube station is in the south west corner of the Heath.
+It’s well placed for Burgh House, the Vale of Health, East Heath and Hampstead Ponds in particular, via Well Walk.
 Take Heath Street for West Heath.

 Belsize Park is to the south, providing another option to access this area of the heath.